Posts

 Image

-When you’re dealing with Carpal Tunnel Syndrome every day, even the smallest things—like your desk height or how you hold your mouse—can make a huge difference.
-Over the past few months, I’ve made several changes to my workspace, guided by both my physical therapist and a bit of trial and error.
-These small but powerful adjustments have helped ease my pain and prevent flare-ups.
-In this post, I’m sharing exactly how I’ve set up my desk—and why these changes matter.
-Why Workspace Ergonomics Matter (Especially for Carpal Tunnel) Carpal Tunnel is often made worse by repetitive stress—like typing for hours or using a mouse in a poor position.
-Bad posture, static wrist positions, and poorly placed monitors can silently strain your hands and arms over time.
-Ergonomics is all about fitting the workspace to your body, not the other way around.
-When your workspace is properly adjusted, you’re more comfortable, less fatigued, and your risk of repetitive strain injuries like Carpal Tunnel o...
+When you live with Carpal Tunnel Syndrome, even the smallest adjustments like changing your desk height or how you hold your mouse can make a huge difference.
+Over the past few months, I’ve redesigned my workspace using advice from my physical therapist, along with a bit of trial and error.
+These simple but powerful tweaks have eased my pain and helped prevent flare-ups.
+In this post, I’ll walk you through my exact setup and explain why each change matters for wrist health and overall comfort.
+Why Workspace Ergonomics Matter for Carpal Tunnel Carpal Tunnel Syndrome is often aggravated by repetitive stress like hours of typing, holding a mouse in the wrong position, or maintaining poor posture.
+Bad posture, static wrist positions, when your wrists are bent or your shoulders hunched, and poorly placed monitors can silently strain your hands and arms over time.
+Ergonomics is about shaping your workspace to fi...

 Image

-Managing Carpal Tunnel: Activities and Tips That Have Helped Me
+Managing Carpal Tunnel: Activities and Tips That Helped Me Feel Better

 Activities That Make My Carpal Tunnel Pain Worse

-Introduction: Dealing with Carpal Tunnel Syndrome (CTS) can be a challenge, especially when trying to navigate daily activities that can easily aggravate your symptoms.
-Over the past two and a half years, I’ve learned that certain activities, which seem innocent enough, can make my pain flare up quickly.
+Introduction Dealing with Carpal Tunnel Syndrome (CTS) can be a challenge, especially when trying to navigate daily activities that can easily aggravate your symptoms.
+Living with Carpal Tunnel Syndrome (CTS) has taught me a lot, especially when it comes to recognizing what makes the pain worse.
+Over the past two and a half years, I’ve learned that some activities seem harmless at first, but over time, I've discovered they play a big role in triggering or worsening my symptoms.
 In this post, I’ll share the top activities that worsen my Carpal Tunnel symptoms and how I’ve adjusted my routine to avoid them as much as possible.
-1. Typing on the Keyboard Typing for extended periods is by far one of the most aggravating activities for my Carpal Tunnel.
-Even typing continuously for 15-30 minutes can trigger sharp pain in my wrists.
-Since my work involves a lot of typing, I’ve had to be extra mindful about taking frequent breaks and adjusting my posture to reduce strain.
-2. Using the Mouse Like typing, using a mouse for long periods causes strain in my wrist, making it one of my top aggravating activities.
-Whether it’s for work or browsing, it doesn’t take mu...
+1. Typing for Long Periods Typing is one of the biggest culprits.
+Even just 15 to 30 minutes of continuous typing can cause my wrist to ache or go numb.
+Since my work involves a lot of typing, I’ve had to be extra mindful about taking frequent breaks , adjusting my hand position, and adjusting my posture to reduce strain.
+2. Extended...

 My Carpal Tunnel Journey: Doctor Visits and What Helped

-Introduction: Over the past two and a half years, I’ve visited a couple of doctors to manage my Carpal Tunnel Syndrome (CTS).
-Each visit brought new insights, treatments, and lessons—some helpful, others less so.
-In today’s post, I’ll walk through those doctor visits, what advice I received, what worked for me, and what I wish I had done differently.
-First Doctor Visit: The Initial Diagnosis When my wrist pain became unbearable, I decided to visit a hand specialist .
-After listening to my symptoms, the doctor suspected Carpal Tunnel Syndrome but recommended an X-ray to rule out other conditions like arthritis.
-Here’s what the doctor suggested during my first visit: Wrist braces to wear at night to keep my wrists straight while sleeping Basic stretching exercises to relieve tension and improve flexibility in my wrist and forearm Physical therapy as a possible next step if things didn’t improve I followed the advice and started wearing the wrist braces at night and doing t...
+Introduction Over the past two and a half years, I’ve visited multiple doctors to better understand and manage my Carpal Tunnel Syndrome (CTS) .
+Each appointment brought new suggestions.. some helpful, others not so much.
+In this post, I’m sharing my experiences with these visits, the advice I received, what treatments worked for me, and what I wish I had done differently.
+I hope it helps others who are navigating their own carpal tunnel journey.
+My First Doctor Visit: Getting a Diagnosis When the pain in my wrist became unbearable, I booked an appointment with a hand specialist.
+After discussing my symptoms, the doctor suspected Carpal Tunnel Syndrome but wanted to rule out other conditions such as arthritis.
+He ordered an X-ray and then outlined a simple treatment plan.
+Here’s what was recommended during that first visit: Wrist braces to wear at night to keep my wrists in a neutral position Gentle stretching exercises to reduce tension and improve flexibility in my wr...

-How My Carpal Tunnel Journey Started: Symptoms, Changes, and Challenges
+How My Carpal Tunnel Journey Started: Early Symptoms, Daily Challenges & What Helped

 Disclaimer